voiceittech/VoiceIt2-AWSConnect/README.md

 > In AWS Lambda web UI...

 5. Create a new Lambda Function  with the `Node.js 8.10` runtime (Either create a new role, or use an existing role with Full Access to DynamoDB), and the name "twilioserver".
-**Note: In the name of brevity, we do not include more complex API routing calls and instead focus on using the same exact endpoint of `/twilioserver` throughout our code.
-If you choose to change the Lambda function name, you must change all endpoint calls to match this as well as modify the next Twilio section accordingly**

 6. Add an API Gateway trigger (Create a new API with Security=Open [other options can be left to default values]) & Add
 7. Under "Function code", change the `Code entry type` to be "Upload a .ZIP file" and upload `deployment.zip` you created for Node.js
 8. Change the `Handler` parameter to be "lambda.handler" (as the file `lambda.js` is the entry point for our application)
-9. Add the environment variables `VIAPIKEY` and `VIAPITOKEN` (which correspond to the API 2.0 key/token credentials you can view at [https://voiceit.io/settings](https://voiceit.io/settings)) as well as the `PHRASE` environment variable as "never forget tomorrow is a new day"
+9. Add the environment variables `VIAPIKEY` and `VIAPITOKEN` (which correspond to the API 2.0 key/token credentials you can view at [https://voiceit.io/settings](https://voiceit.io/settings)), the `PHRASE` environment variable as "never forget tomorrow is a new day", the `APPNAME` environment variable which should be the equal to the name of your Lambda Function, and the `AMAZONCONNECTPHONENUMBER` environment variable which should be your Amazon Connect phone number which sould be in the form "111-222-3333"
 10. Save Lambda Function
-11. Take note of the API endpoint which looks like `https://0000000000.execute-api.[location].amazonaws.com/default/twilioserver` as we will need to add it to Twilio's API later
+11. Take note of the API endpoint which looks like `https://[0000000000].execute-api.[location].amazonaws.com/default/[function_name]` as we will need to add it to Twilio's API later

 > In Twilio web console...

-12. Route the phone number to do a `POST` request to `https://0000000000.execute-api.[location].amazonaws.com/default/twilioserver` as you saw in the API endpoint above
+12. Route the phone number to do a `POST` request to `https://[0000000000].execute-api.[location].amazonaws.com/default/[function_name]` as you saw in the API endpoint above

 ---